Bonnie Fair Isle

 As we are crocheters, it’s not easy to fully replicate Fair Isle knitting, but I have designed 21 small patterns so you can create your own Bonnie Fair Isle project.

-Worked in the normal overlay row-by-row technique, this pattern allows you to create a completely unique blanket, just for you.
+Working in the normal overlay row-by-row technique, this pattern allows you to create a completely unique blanket just for you.

-You can use all 21 patterns in order, or you can chop and change them about as you wish.
+You can use all 21 patterns in order or chop and change them about as you wish.
 You can use a few of them, removing some and repeating others.
 It’s entirely up to you.

 This pattern is a great stash buster – so get raking about in your stash and have fun.

-The PDF has 21 easy-to-read charts (with Xs for DCs) for each pattern included, and corresponding written instructions.
+The PDF includes 21 easy-to-read charts (with Xs for DCs) for each pattern and corresponding written instructions.

 Two PDFs are available - one using US terms and one using UK terms.

-You can use any yarn and corresponding hook you like for this pattern, just remember a tighter tension is better for mosaic crochet.
+You can use any yarn and corresponding hook for this pattern; remember that a tighter tension is better for mosaic crochet.

-This is a long blanket, as I wanted it for laying on the sofa and covering my toes.
-You can of course create any size you want with any of the patterns.
+This is a long blanket, as I wanted it for lying on the sofa and covering my toes.
+You can, of course, create any size you want with any of the patterns.